-The Cayman Islands are one of the most picturesque locations in the Caribbean, popular with vacationers and cruise-goers alike.
-In this guide, we’ll offer tips for visiting Grand Cayman, including the best (and worst) things to do, where to eat, where to stay, and more.
-I’ll also share a bunch of photos I’ve taken in Grand Cayman throughout the post.
+The Cayman Islands are the most picturesque place in the Caribbean, popular with vacationers and cruise-goers alike.
+This guide offers tips for visiting Grand Cayman, including best & worst things to do, where to eat, where to stay, my photos, and more.
+(Updated September 6, 2020.)

 Before we get started, let’s discuss the phased reopening plan for international tourism to the Cayman Islands, which the government unveiled in mid-July 2021.
 The Cayman Islands reopening plan has five phases that gradually take effect upon meeting certain benchmarks between now and January 27, 2022.